twilio-labs/function-templates/docs/CONTRIBUTING.md

 ### Adding environment variables

+Function templates can use environment variables for deploy-specific secrets by adding them to the `.env` file in the root of your template.
+These are the fields that the user will be able to pre-set on the CodeExchange web app.
+See `Step 2` here: https://www.twilio.com/code-exchange/simple-sms-forwarding

-Any variable you want the user to have to set should be added to the `.env` file in your template directory and should include a commented line before that explaining what the variable is about.
+Any variable you want the user to have to set should include a commented line before that explaining what the variable is about.
 Example:

 ```bash
 # description: The number you want your calls to be forwarded to